Enterprise-grade security is woven into every aspect of how users collaborate and get work done in Slack.

 Trust is the bedrock of our company.
-For over a decade, Slack has delivered industry-leading levels of security, performance and availability to organisations of all sizes – from non-profit organisations and large government agencies to the majority of the Fortune 100.
+For over a decade, Slack has delivered industry-leading levels of security, performance, and availability to organizations of all sizes – from non-profits and large government agencies to the majority of the Fortune 100.

 Slack operates with the highest security standards to protect our customers.
 Despite recent reports, we have no evidence of any existing vulnerabilities within the Slack platform.

-Enterprise-grade security is woven into every aspect of how users collaborate and get work done in Slack, including robust security and detection features built to give you the control, visibility and flexibility needed to manage security challenges.
-While we provide many controls within the Slack platform to ensure your workspace security, company data security is only as strong as the collective controls put in place by each organisation.
-Examples of such controls include endpoints (malware scanning), strong user access controls (MFA), user awareness (training) and restricting unmanaged device access to company resources (personal devices).
-Defence in depth provides security resilience for your enterprise.
+Enterprise-grade security is woven into every aspect of how users collaborate and get work done in Slack, including robust security and detection features built to give you the control, visibility, and flexibility needed to manage security challenges.
+While we provide many controls within the Slack platform to ensure your workspace security, company data security is only as strong as the collective controls put in place by each organization.
+Examples of such controls include endpoints (malware scanning), strong user access controls (MFA), user awareness (training), and restricting unmanaged device access to company resources (personal devices).
+Defense in depth provides security resilience for your enterprise.

-We want to draw attention to features and best practices that will help to keep your organisation secure.
-While not exhaustive, we’ve included additional links to give you the insights needed to make informed decisions for your organisation and its security posture.
+We want to draw attention to features and best practices that will help keep your organization secure.
+While not exhaustive, we’ve included additional links to give you the insights needed to make informed decisions for your organization and its security posture.

 Set up two-factor authentication